Sea Dart: Falklands War

-Sea Dart was used during the Falklands War (1982) and is credited with seven confirmed kills (plus one British Aérospatiale Gazelle helicopter downed by friendly fire).
-Kills were made against a high-flying aircraft beyond the missile's stated technical envelope and low-flying attack aircraft.
+Sea Dart was used during the Falklands War (1982) and is credited with seven confirmed kills, plus a British Westland Gazelle helicopter by friendly fire.
+Kills were made against high-flying aircraft beyond the missile's stated technical envelope and low-flying attack aircraft.

-The net effect of Sea Dart was to deny the higher altitudes to enemy aircraft.
-This was important because Argentine aircraft such as the Mirage III had better straight line performance than the Sea Harriers, which were unlikely to successfully intercept them.
+The net effect of Sea Dart was to deny higher altitudes to enemy aircraft.
+This was important because Argentine aircraft such as the Dassault Mirage III had better straight-line performance than the British Aerospace Sea Harriers, which were unlikely to successfully intercept them.

-The first Sea Dart engagement was against an Aérospatiale Puma, on 9 May 1982 near Stanley by HMS Coventry, with the loss of the three men aboard.
+The first Sea Dart engagement was against an Aérospatiale Puma on 9 May 1982 near Stanley by HMS Coventry, with the loss of the three men aboard.

-On 25 May 1982 an A-4C Skyhawk of Grupo 5 was shot down north of Pebble Island, again by Coventry.
+On 25 May 1982 a Douglas A-4C Skyhawk of Grupo 5 was shot down north of Pebble Island by Coventry.
 The pilot, Capitán Hugo Angel del Valle Palaver, was killed.
 Later, Coventry shot down another Skyhawk of Grupo 4 while it was returning from a mission to San Carlos Water.
 Capitán Jorge Osvaldo García successfully ejected but was not recovered.
 The next Argentine action that day sank Coventry.
 An unguided Sea Dart was launched in an effort to disrupt the attack but missed, and the destroyer was struck by two iron bombs and sank.